bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

-# Localizing Flutter apps with code gen
+# Flutter app localization in 5 min

 If your users speak another language, you’ll need to localize your Flutter app 🗺

-Here’s how to setup Flutter app localizations in just 5 minutes (using code generation).
+Here’s how to setup Flutter app localizations in just 5 minutes, using code generation.

+Also covered: template vs non-template files and synthetic vs non-synthetic package. 👀

 🧵

 ![](070.0.png)

---
+---

 1️⃣  As a first step, we need to add the required packages to the pubspec.yaml file.